Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @lemelsonwinery

-There is plenty of seating outside, as well as picnic blanket areas, and a warm wood-burning fire on the patio.
+There is plenty of seating outside, as well as a warm wood-burning fire on the patio for cooler days.
 The evergreen trees and rolling hills outside make for a charming and natural atmosphere so you can enjoy your wine in pure bliss.

-Editor’s Note: The 2018 Reserve Chardonnay is sourced from the Chestnut Hill Vineyard, which has volcanic soils.
-This gives it a crisp and natural acidity with a long and mineral finish.
-It’s even better when shared with friends and family!
+Editor’s Note: The Reserve Chardonnay is sourced from the Chestnut Hill Vineyard, which has volcanic soils.
+This gives it a crisp and natural acidity with a long mineral finish.

 Domaine Drouhin Oregon: Delightful Atmosphere